asmaachr/SQL-Project-1/cleaning_data.md

 ```

-### change the ratio format to percentage
+### Change the ratio format to percentage
 Calculation formula not clear so I couldn't fill blank values
 ```
 UPDATE sales_report
 SET ratio = round(CAST(ratio AS Numeric)*100,2);
 ```

-### removing leading and trailing space for significant varchar data ex product sku and name
+### Removing leading and trailing space for significant varchar data ex product sku and name
 ```
 UPDATE sales_report
 SET productsku = TRIM(both ' ' FROM productsku),
     name = TRIM(both ' ' FROM name);
 ```

-### looking for empty column
+### Looking for empty column
 ```
 Select * from sales_report
 where productsku is null